-We also run individual competitions, the prime one being our Championship, which is a three day event.
+Our Championship and Silver Meeting is open to all members with handicaps of 20.4 or less.
 The first day is a medal with both scratch and handicap prizes, and then the best 16 scratch scores go onto to play matchplay over the next 2 days.
 The Champion leads out the Richardson Trophy team against all the other five Northern Counties.
 Click here to find out more about the Richardson Trophy and the Northern Counties.

 The Silver Slipper is also an individual competition for members who are 65 and over.
 Apart from the prize for the winner there are 4 age category prizes.